carvel-dev/imgpkg/docs/commands.md

 $ imgpkg pull -b index.docker.io/k8slt/sample-bundle -o my-bundle/
 ```

-will pull a bundle from `index.docker.io/k8slt/sample-bundle` and extract its contents in to the `my-bundle/` directory, which gets created if it does not exist.
+will pull a bundle from `index.docker.io/k8slt/sample-bundle` and extract its contents into the `my-bundle/` directory, which gets created if it does not already exist.

 When pulling a bundle, imgpkg ensures that the referenced images are updated to account for any relocations.
-Because images are referenced by digest, imgpkg will search for all the referenced images in the same repository as the bundle.
-If all referenced digests are found, imgpkg will update image references in bundle's [`.imgpkg/images.yml` file](resources.md#imgpkg-directory).
-If any of the digests are not found in the repository, imgpkg will not update the references.
+It will search for each referenced image by digest in the same repository as the bundle.
+If all referenced digests are found, imgpkg will update image references in the bundle's [`.imgpkg/images.yml` file](resources.md#imgpkg-directory).
+If any of the digests are not found in the repository, imgpkg will not update any references.

 ### Pulling via lock file